“Grand, gracious and graceful - one of Hanoi’s favourite hotel tickles the pleasure receptors and draws an eclectic crowd”

 The Luxury Rooms and Grand Luxury Rooms are in the Historical Wing and keep their traditional colours pinned to their sleeves with varnished wood floors, shuttered windows, wooden bedheads and crisp white linen.
 Some have high ceilings, others overlook the garden, and all have hanging lanterns instead of bedside lights.
 Bathrooms throughout come in fine style, with marble floors, mirrored walls and bathrobes to pad about in.

 The remaining rooms are in the Opera Wing.
 They tend to be airier and come with restrained contemporary good looks - the odd roll of fancy wallpaper, padded leather bedheads, panelled walls painted white, perhaps a strip of fabric hanging above the bed.
 That said, they still retain a formal air with ceiling roses, shuttered windows and varnished wood floors.
-The smaller Premium Rooms and the Premium Rooms with Terrace feel elegant and spacious; the Grand Premium Rooms and Prestige Suites come with Club Metropole benefits (which includes 24-hour butler service and complimentary afternoon tea and cocktails), making them a good option for those celebrating a special occasion.
+The smaller Premium Rooms feel elegant and spacious; the Grand Premium Rooms and Prestige Suites come with Club Metropole benefits (which includes 24-hour butler service and complimentary afternoon tea and cocktails), making them a good option for those celebrating a special occasion.

 All rooms are technologically sound with flatscreen TVs and DVD players (there’s a film library at reception or you can buy your own in the market for next to nothing).
 There are minibars, ceiling fans and air-conditioning to keep you cool.